liberland/Constitution/Constitution.md

 § 2

-1. In a process against a Person regarding a delict, the Government shall offer the parties, in particular the defendant, a higher level of protection, at least upholding the principles of the due criminal process and fair hearing commonly accepted in civilized countries.&#x20;
+1. In a process against a Person regarding a delict, the Government shall offer the parties, in particular the defendant, a higher level of protection, at least upholding the principles of the due criminal process and fair hearing commonly accepted in civilized countries.
-2. The defendant shall be allowed to know their accuser and to react to the accusation effectively.&#x20;
+2. The defendant shall be allowed to know their accuser and to react to the accusation effectively.
 3. Decisions concerning guilt and punishment shall be only made upon evidence substantiating the decision beyond a reasonable doubt.

 #### Art.
 33: Right to Transparency in Public Affairs